Strengthening Submarine Fibre Optic Cable Resilience in the Caribbean

 Agenda:

-The agenda will include presentations, panel discussions, and interactive workshops covering the objectives outlined above.
+The agenda will include presentations, panel discussions and interactive workshops covering the objectives outlined above.

-Host Organisations:
+Host Organizations:

 • CTU: The Caribbean Telecommunications Union is an inter-governmental organization dedicated to promoting the development of the telecommunications sector in the Caribbean.